 When a visitor is met with an error on your website, you can re-engage them by providing relevant information or a link back to your homepage.
 This way you keep their attention.

 4. Show your brand’s personality – You cannot sound corporate.
 Your brand needs a human voice.
 By showing your personality, you connect better with your customers.

 The interaction of a user with your website must make them feel good.
 Human decisions are made in a split-second.
 Here are the 3 pillars of great design you can use on your website.

 You can view your error 404 page as a chance to express yourself, make your visitors feel good (rather than bad) and strengthen your relationship with your audience.

 Accepting something went wrong (HTTP status code), acknowledge customer frustration and offer other help.
 It’s what you would do in a personal interaction.
 The best 404 error pages do just this.

 Or promoting love like eHarmony.
 This custom error page strengthens their brand.

 Human beings are emotional creatures.
 The error 404 page is an opportunity for you to make your users feel- warmth, comfort, strength.

-Of course, you need a log file to see what happens when a error messages happen and what follows.
+Of course, you need a log file to see what happens when an error message happens and what follows.

-5. Increase your conversions – If you create a custom error 404 page, not only do you accept your mistake, but you ensure that the user has a delightful time on your website.
+5. Increase your conversions – If you create a custom error 404 pages, not only do you accept your mistake, but you ensure that the user has a delightful time on your website.